Orienteering is a sport that combines running and navigation — imagine a cross-country running race where everyone picks their own route.

 You don't need to be able to read a map or run fast, just come along:

-- Arrive early and ask about the Beginners' Clinic at the registration desk.
-Optional.
+- Arrive early and ask about the (optional) Beginners' Clinic.

-- Register, get your map, and hire a compass
+- Register to get your map (you can hire a compass too).

 - You're off!